ACERAC: Efficient reinforcement learning in fine time discretization: Empirical study

 \subsection{Experimental setting}

 Each learning run with basic time discretization lasted for 3 million timesteps.
-Every 30000 timesteps of a~simulation was made with frozen weights and without exploration for 5 test episodes.
+Every 30000 timesteps of training a~simulation was made with frozen weights and without exploration for 5 test episodes.
 An average sum of rewards within a~test episode was registered.
 Each run was repeated 5 times.

 In experiments with, respectively, 3 and 10 times finer time discretization, the number of timesteps for a~run and between tests was increased, respectively, 3 and 10 times.
-Also, in order to keep the scale of the sum of discounted rewards, the discount parameter was increased from $0.99$ to, respectively, $0.99^{1/3}$ and $0.99^{1/10}$, and the rewards were decreased, respectively, 3 and 10 times.
+Also, to keep the scale of the sum of discounted rewards, the discount parameter was increased from $0.99$ to, respectively, $0.99^{1/3}$ and $0.99^{1/10}$, and the rewards were decreased, respectively, 3 and 10 times.
 The number of model updates was kept constant for different discretization.
 The data buffer was increased 3 and 10 times, respectively.
-In ACERAC, the $n$ coefficient was increased 3 and 10 times, respectively and in ACER the $\lambda$ parameter was increased to $\lambda^{1/3}$ and $\lambda^{1/10}$, respectively.
+In ACER the $\lambda$ parameter was increased to $\lambda^{1/3}$ and $\lambda^{1/10}$, respectively.
+Also, in ACERAC, the $n$ coefficient was increased 3 and 10 times, respectively and $\alpha$ was increased to $\alpha^{1/3}$ and $\alpha^{1/10}$, respectively.

-For each environment-algorithm-discretization triple hyperparameters such as step-sizes were optimized to yield highest ultimate average rewards.
-The values of these hyperparameters are reported in \ref{AlgorithmsHyperparams}.
+For each environment-algorithm-discretization triple hyperparameters such as step-sizes were optimized to yield the highest ultimate average rewards.
+The values of these hyperparameters are reported in Appendix \ref{AlgorithmsHyperparams}.